The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Avocado Egg Salad

-A lighter twist on the classic that's just as creamy and delicious!
-Mash ripe avocados with hard-boiled eggs, add a squeeze of lime juice to prevent browning, and season with salt, pepper, and a pinch of garlic powder.
+A lighter twist on the classic that's just as creamy and satisfying.
+Mash ripe avocados with hard-boiled eggs, add a squeeze of lime juice, and season with salt, pepper, and a pinch of garlic powder.
 Pack it in a cooler and serve with crackers or in sandwich form.

 PRO TIP: Prepare this the morning of your picnic for the best color and texture.